Buying an emerald is much less technical than buying a diamond. Diamond's are treasured for their brilliance while emeralds are loved for their color.

 But carat weight plays a much larger role in the pricing of diamonds than it does with emeralds.
 With the latter, we are primarily interested in the color of the stone, then its clarity and cut, and only finally its carat weight.

-Emeralds are not just the stuff of the Slytherin house hourglass or Elizabeth Taylor's jewellery box, or even May's birthstone.
-They are an integral part of a more colorful gemstone market and specifically the bridal market, where we are seeing emeralds as both center stones and accent sidestones for engagement rings.
-Whatever your preference, learning the truth about emeralds will help you make the most informed decision on your next jewellery purchase.
+Emeralds are an integral part of a more colorful gemstone market and specifically the bridal market, where we are seeing emeralds as both center stones and accent sidestones for engagement ring.
+Whatever your preference, this learning guide about emeralds will help you make the most informed decision on your next jewellery purchase.